f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

 #.
 Once you log in, you will need to identify your namespace.

-    .. note:: It will usually comprise as part of your name.
+    .. note:: It will usually be comprised of part of your name.
 For example, if you have the last name of "Chen," you can find a namespace of "eric-chen."
 Please note this name and use it in later steps to make it easier for others to distinguish between resources in shared namespaces.